Potential Theory on Trees, Graphs and Ahlfors Regular Metric Spaces: Introduction

 In order to better focus on the main ideas, in this article we only consider the case of \it bounded, \rm complete Ahlfors-regular spaces.
 The theory could be extended to the unbounded case by choosing Bessel-type potentials with exponential decay at infinity, in order to control the tail estimates.
 A good source for this kind of extension is \cite{KV}.

 We finish with a comment about the bibliography.
 We have made references to articles and books where the results we needed or we made reference to could be found.
 We did not look for the primary source of the results we have quoted and we have probably omitted some important references.
 This is especially true for the section concerning potential theory on trees.
-Many of the results which we prove in Section \ref{pttII} can be found in the literature, often independently proved by several authors at different times (including the authors of the present paper), with different degrees of generality; or they might be seen as particular cases of general results in one of the several axiomatic versions of Potential Theory.
-We have chosen to prove ourselves what we needed, trying to keep the exposition as self-contained as possible (there are two exceptions: the proof of Christ's Decomposition Theorem and the basic properties of Axiomatic Potential Theory, which we took from \cite{AH}).
-The main point of the paper, in fact, is not developing some new Potential Theory on Trees (although some of the results we present might be new, especially those relating capacity and Carleson measures), but rather shedding light on the connection between discrete and non-discrete Potential Theory.
+Many of the results which we prove in Section \ref{pttII} can be found in the literature, often independently proved by several authors at different times, including the authors of the present paper, with different degrees of generality; or they might be seen as particular cases of general results in one of the several axiomatic versions of Potential Theory.
+We have chosen to prove ourselves what we needed, trying to keep the exposition as self-contained as possible.
+There are two exceptions: the proof of Christ's Decomposition Theorem, for which we refer to \cite{Christ}, and the basic properties of Axiomatic Potential Theory, which we took from \cite{AH}.
+The main point of the paper, in fact, is not developing some new Potential Theory on Trees, but rather shedding light on the connection between discrete and non-discrete Potential Theory.
+Some of our results on trees might nonetheless be new, especially those relating capacity and Carleson measures.

+We thank the careful referee for pointing out a number of typos in the original draft of the paper and for his/her numerous suggestions on how to improve the presentation.